 A relatively bright star on the Milky Way in the central regions of Carina, the Keel of the ship Argo.
-Tureis lies to the south of Vela, the ship's Sail, and is one of the four stars (with others from both Carina and Vela) that make up the asterism of the False Cross, an asterism similar in size and arrangement to Crux, the true Southern Cross.
+Aspidiske lies to the south of Vela, the ship's Sail, and is one of the four stars (with others from both Carina and Vela) that make up the asterism of the False Cross, an asterism similar in size and arrangement to Crux, the true Southern Cross.

-Physically Tureis is a white supergiant star, more than forty times the diameter of the Sun and generating nearly 6,000 times as much light energy, but this intense luminosity is offset by the star's great distance from the Solar System of more than 750 light years.* At a distance of 10 parsecs - the standard for calculating absolute magnitude - it would shine about as brightly as Venus in the night sky.
+Physically Aspidiske is a white supergiant star, more than forty times the diameter of the Sun and generating nearly 6,000 times as much light energy, but this intense luminosity is offset by the star's great distance from the Solar System of more than 750 light years.* At a distance of 10 parsecs - the standard for calculating absolute magnitude - it would shine about as brightly as Venus in the night sky.

-* Based on data from the HIPPARCOS satellite, Tureis has a parallax of 4.26, from which we can calculate a distance of 766 light years, ± 10%.
+* Based on data from the HIPPARCOS satellite, Aspidiske has a parallax of 4.26, from which we can calculate a distance of 766 light years, ± 10%.
 Other sources suggest it may be a little nearer to the Sun at about 690 light years (on the inner edge of the HIPPARCOS error range) in turn implying that it may be slightly less intrinsically luminous (though still remaining a star in the supergiant class).